TDP Kubernetes

 3.3.
 Create Application in ArgoCD

-Create a YAML file describing the TDP application:
+Create a YAML file describing the TDP application, as shown in the example:

 apiVersion: argoproj.io/v1alpha1